hifreedo/up9rade/about.md

 ---

 Mainly focus on machine learning and deep learning, explain things in a visualized way.
-For each series, will present up to 9 grades' challenges.
+For the main series, will present up to 9 grades' challenges.

+The intuition about this site:

+Everyone learns in his own way, keep trying and learning, until found the right intuition.